 - Diabetes, Hypertension, and Hyperlipidemia Clinic

 - Internal Medicine Clinic

 - Outpatient Pharmacokinetic Service

 - Inpatient Pharmacokinetic Service

 Residents work eight clinical weekends a year and staff one evening shift per week in the central pharmacy.
-Option provided for one resident to staff in Newborn Center satellite.

 During each experience, the resident is expected to perform independently and demonstrate proficiency in pharmacy practice.
 Clinical staff members with practice responsibilities in these areas serve as preceptors for the training experiences.
 The resident is expected to participate and develop competency in pharmacy managed patient care clinics and a Diabetes Education Program accredited by the American Diabetes Association, under the direction of the preceptors and the attending physicians.